-Khristopher Adrian Davis was originally signed by Brewers scout Josh Belovsky…has a son, Pablo… graduated from Deer Valley (AZ) High School…attended Cal State Fullerton…his father, Rodney, played professionally as an outfielder in the minor leagues with the Dodgers and later scouted for the Diamondbacks…enjoys reading, table tennis and video games.
+Khristopher Adrian Davis was originally signed by Brewers scout Josh Belovsky…he and his wife, Jill, have two sons, Pablo and Phoenix…graduated from Deer Valley (AZ) High School…attended Cal State Fullerton…his father, Rodney, played professionally as an outfielder in the Minor Leagues with the Dodgers and later scouted for the Diamondbacks…enjoys reading, table tennis and video games.

 Hit a Major League leading and career-high 48 home runs and ranked second with a career-high 123 RBI…it was his third straight 40-homer season and his third straight 100-RBI season…is the 22nd player in ML history with at least three straight seasons of 40 home runs and 100 RBI, the first since Ryan Howard had four straight from 2006-09…is the second Athletic to do it (Jimmie Foxx)…became the seventh player (12th time) in Athletics history to lead the majors in home runs, joining Socks Seybold (1901), Harry Davis (1904, 06), Tilly Walker (1918), Jimmie Foxx (1932, 33, 35), Mark McGwire (1987, 96) and Jose Canseco (1988, 91)…his 48 home runs ranked third in Oakland history and tied for fourth in Athletics history and were the most since McGwire had 52 in 1996…the 123 RBI tied for fourth in Oakland history, his 77 extra base hits tied for fifth and his 316 total bases ranked ninth…his 175 strikeouts tied for fourth… is one of three Athletics with three 40-homer seasons (Foxx, 1932-34; McGwire, 1987, 92, 96) and is the 10th with three straight 100-RBI seasons (Frank Baker, Jose Canseco, Eric Chavez, Foxx, Jason Giambi, Bob Johnson, Al Simmons, Miguel Tejada, Gus Zernial)…has 91 home runs over the last two years, which ties McGwire's Oakland record for home runs in back-to-back seasons (1995-96)…has 133 home runs and 335 RBI over the last three years…the home runs are the most in the majors over that span and the RBI rank third…the 133 home runs rank 10th on the Oakland career list…they are the most in Oakland history over a three-year stretch (previous: 125 by McGwire, 1995-97) and the most by an Athletic since Foxx had 150 from 1932-34…they are the most by a Major Leaguer over a three-year span since 2007-09 when Ryan Howard had 140… in addition to home runs and RBI, he also had career highs in at bats (576), runs (98), hits (142), extra base hits (77), hit by pitches (12) and sacrifice flies (tie, 7)…hit .247 for the fourth consecutive season…according to the Elias Sports Bureau, he is the first player in ML history to have the same batting average rounded to three decimal places in four consecutive seasons (min.
 10 AB each year)…his .549 slugging percentage and .874 OPS were his best since his 56-game rookie season of 2013 (.596 and .949)…ranked fifth in the American League in slugging, tied for fifth in total bases, sixth in extra base hits and seventh in OPS…was also sixth in strikeouts, tied for sixth in hit by pitches, tied for seventh in sacrifice flies and tied for 10th in intentional walks (5)…led the A's in home runs, RBI, extra base hits, total bases, slugging, OPS and strikeouts…had more extra base hits (77) than singles (65) for the second consecutive season…hit 46 of his 48 home runs as a designated hitter, which fell one short of the ML record of 47 set by David Ortiz with Boston in 2006…had 118 RBI, which set an Oakland record for a DH and ranked seventh in ML history…broke the previous Oakland marks of 39 home runs and 114 RBI by Frank Thomas in 2006…won the Edgar Martinez Outstanding Designated Hitter Award after leading led ML designated hitters in home runs and RBI…batted .247 in 139 games as the DH and his games played tied for fifth most in Oakland history…the were the most since Dave Parker had 140 in 1989…led the majors with 27 home runs in 64 games after the All-Star Break and ranked second in RBI (59)…the home runs were the most in Athletics history after the All-Star Break (previous, 24: Foxx in 1933 and McGwire in 1996)…led the majors in go-ahead home runs (21) and tied Ramirez (CLE) for the lead in go-ahead RBI (33)…the go-ahead home runs were second in Oakland history to the record of 23 by Reggie Jackson in 1969…the go-ahead RBI tied for tied for third… ranked third in the AL in game winning RBI (17)…set an Oakland record and led the majors with 19 home runs in the seventh inning or later…tied for the ML lead with 38 RBI in the seventh or later…set an Oakland record and tied for the ML lead with eight home runs in the eighth inning… set an Athletics record and led the majors with four extra inning home runs…hit 35 of his home runs at night, which broke the Oakland record (33, Canseco in 1991)…hit .256 (109-for-425) with 37 of his 48 home runs against right-handed pitchers compared to .219 (33-for-151) against left-handers…the home runs off righties were second in Oakland history (McGwire, 40 in 1996)… had 46 home runs and 121 RBI in 146 games batting clean-up…the RBI set an Oakland record for the number four hitter and were the most by an Athletic since Gus Zernial had 125 in 1951…the home runs were second in Oakland history (McGwire, 51 in 1996) and the games played ranked fourth and were the most since Dave Kingman had 157 in 1985…has hit clean-up 376 times in an A's uniform, which is fourth mo14-gain Oakland history…23 of his 48 home runs came with runners on base…for the third straight year, 25 came against the AL West, which was one short of the Oakland record (26, McGwire in 1992)…had 10 home runs and 26 RBI in 19 games against Texas… the RBI were second most by any Major Leaguer against the Rangers (27, Brett Boone in 2001) and the home runs tied for second (11, Mickey Mantle in 1961)…is a .307 (61-for-199) hitter with 27 home runs and 63 RBI in 55 games against Texas in his three seasons with the A's…appeared in just 11 games on defense, including 10 starts, all in left field…did not commit an error in 17 chances and now has an 80-game errorless streak as an outfielder…singled in his only pinch hitting appearance.